msfjarvis/msfjarvis.dev/content/posts/android-password-store-july-release.md

 title = "Android Password Store July release"
 +++

-As promised, looong release notes for the [v1.10.0](https://github.com/android-password-store/Android-Password-Store/releases/tag/v1.10.0) build of Android Password Store that is going out right now on the Play Store and to F-Droid in the coming days.
-This is a massive one even compared to our previous v1.9.0 major release, which was our largest release till date.
-Let's dive into the changes :)
+[As promised](https://twitter.com/MSF_Jarvis/status/1278002765046804480), here are detailed release notes for the [v1.10.0](https://github.com/android-password-store/Android-Password-Store/releases/tag/v1.10.0) build of Android Password Store that is going out right now on the Play Store and to F-Droid in the coming days.
+This is a massive one even compared to our previous v1.9.0 major release, which was our largest release when it went out.
+Let's dive into the changes!

 ## New features

 ### TOTP support

 I [removed support for HOTP and TOTP secrets](https://msfjarvis.dev/aps/pr/806) back in v1.9.0 due to multiple reasons, a) it was blocking important refactoring efforts, b) it had zero test coverage, and c) none of the maintainers used it.
-Play Store reviews reminded us that they do not care what we think, and demanded the feature's return.
-I stuck to our decision as maintainers for a while, but active members of the pass community like [erayd](https://github.com/erayd) (who happens to be the maintainer for [browserpass](https://github.com/browserpass)!) provided good, actionable feedback allowing us to [bring back TOTP](https://msfjarvis.dev/aps/pr/890) support into APS.
+Play Store reviews swiftly reminded us that people did use the feature even in its wonky state, and demanded its return.
+I stuck to our decision as maintainers for a while, but active members of the pass community like [erayd](https://github.com/erayd) (who happens to be the maintainer for [browserpass](https://github.com/browserpass)!) were able to convince us otherwise and provided good, actionable feedback allowing us to [bring back TOTP](https://msfjarvis.dev/aps/pr/890) support into APS, better than ever before.

 The new implementation is backed by a solid suite of tests and contains new features like the ability to import TOTP URIs using QR codes, being able to Autofill them into webpages as well as extracting OTPs from SMSes (not available on F-Droid due to GMS dependencies for SMS monitoring).